-The Air Compression massage is probably one of the best I have seen on any chair.
+The Air Compression massage is probably one of the best I have seen on any chair, but the air compressor is really loud and distracting.
 I really liked the arm massage and the elliptical calf massage.
 With the features, the OHCO M.8 is packed with TONS of features.

 Customizability with the OHCO M.8 is quick pretty easy.
 I did not give it a full 5 points as I wish the leg rest was powered and not spring-loaded.
-I also wish you could adjust the intensity further.
+I also wish you could adjust the intensity further or quickly add time to the massage.
 Besides that, the linking of another program, so you can do 2 back to back, was really neat and I found that I used it quite often.